Placement & Assessment

 Placement Testing is how we determine which classes you'll start with when you get to Columbus State.
 We want to ensure you have the best chance to succeed so you don't have to retake subjects you've already passed.

 Appointments are required.
-Click here to schedule your placement testing appointment.
+Schedule a placement testing appointment.

-ESL PLACEMENT TESTING DEADLINE FOR SUMMER SEMESTER 2023 IS MONDAY, MAY 15, 2023.
-We recommend that testing be completed by May 1, 2023.
+- We recommend that testing be completed by August 1, 2023.

 Prior to registering for classes, new students should submit their transcripts and ACT/SAT test scores to the College.
 If you’ve been out of high school for more than 10 years and don’t have documentation, the College has other options for placement.
 Read more on your specific situation below: